 In December 2021, we began design and development of the Vanish, including updates to our supply chain evolution, the offshoring/onshoring mix, our manufacturing strategy and our annual model year refresh program.
-We unveiled the first Vanish prototype in the fourth quarter of 2022.
-Pre-production was completed in December 2022 and we expect to begin accepting pre-orders in the second quarter of 2023.
+We unveiled the first Vanish prototype in the fourth quarter of 2022, and pre-production was completed in December 2022.
+We commenced low-rate initial production of the Vanish in the second quarter of 2023 and commenced initial sales and delivery of the Vanish in the third quarter of 2023.

-There will be three members of the AYRO Vanish fleet of vehicles (the "AYRO Vanish Fleet"):
+There will be three available configurations of the Vanish (the "AYRO Vanish Fleet"):

-- The Vanish Cargo Van Box, a fully enclosed cargo box, which may be internally tailored for use; - The Vanish Flatbed truck, which provides users with considerable versatility; and - The Vanish Pickup truck, generally utilized for open air hauling.
+- The Vanish Cargo Van Box, a fully enclosed cargo box, which may be internally tailored for use; - The Vanish Flatbed truck, which provides users with considerable versatility; and - The Vanish Pickup Bed truck, generally utilized for open air hauling.

-Each member of the AYRO Vanish Fleet will be classified as a street legal low speed vehicle ("LSV") or non-LSV variant, defined as a four wheeled motor vehicle, other than an all-terrain vehicle, that is capable of reaching speeds of at least 20 miles per hour ("mph") but not greater than 25 mph.
-The AYRO Vanish Fleet is expected to have a maximum payload capacity of 1,500 pounds.
+Each member of the AYRO Vanish Fleet is intended to be classified as a street legal low speed vehicle ("LSV") or non-LSV variant, defined as a four wheeled motor vehicle, other than an all-terrain vehicle, that is capable of reaching speeds of at least 20 miles per hour ("mph") but not greater than 25 mph.
 The AYRO Vanish is 13 feet long and can use either a conventional 120V or 240V wall outlet or can be configured for a J1772 charger.
-The "non-LSV" variant has a higher payload capacity of 1,800 pounds.
+The Vanish is expected to have a maximum payload capacity of 1,500 pounds.
+Each configuration can be further configured as a non-LSV, with such "non-LSV" variant having a higher payload capacity of 1,800 pounds.